 Note: USAA is only available to military community members and their families.

-Which cities in Wisconsin have the lowest auto insurance rates?
+Wisconsin cities with the lowest auto insurance rates

 Where you live significantly impacts your car insurance cost.
 Insurance companies consider the number and cost of claims in your area to determine the risk of insuring vehicles.
 Areas with higher accident risks or theft rates tend to have higher premiums to compensate for the increased risk.